On LinkedIn, you can follow and connect with professionals to stay updated on their content and build relationships.

 You can clean up your network from the connections list and have to delete contacts one by one.
 The steps for cleaning can be found in the screenshots below.
 In this menu, you can also sort contacts alphabetically and use search filters.

 However, as soon as you apply search filters as shown in the picture below, the option to delete contacts with a single button on this page will be unavailable.
-This means you can sort your contacts, but it will be less convenient to delete them after sorting.

-After selecting filters, you can’t use the three-dot menu for quick removal by list
+After selecting filters, you can’t use the three-dot menu for quick removal by list.

 We all know that the number of your connections also influences the quality of your network.
 In reality, people are more likely to expand their network rather than delete connections.